Anne Finch, Countess of Winchilsea: Move to country estate

 After Heneage Finch was released and his case dismissed, his nephew Charles Finch, 4th Earl of Winchelsea, invited the couple to permanently move into the family's Eastwell Park, Kent, estate.
-The Finches took up residence in late 1690 and found peace and security on the beautiful estate, where they would live for more than 25 years in the quiet countryside.
+The Finches took up residence in late 1690 and found peace and security on the estate, where they would live for more than 25 years in the quiet countryside.

 For Anne Finch, the estate provided a fertile and supportive environment for her literary efforts.
 Charles Finch was a patron of the arts and, along with Heneage Finch, he encouraged Anne's writing.
 Her husband's support was practical.
 He began collecting a portfolio of her 56 poems, writing them out by hand and making corrective changes.
 One significant change involved Anne's pen name, which Heneage changed from "Areta" to "Ardelia".

 The peace and seclusion at Eastwell fostered the development of Finch's poetry, and the retirement in the country provided her with her most productive writing period.
 Her work revealed her growing knowledge of contemporary poetic conventions, and the themes she addressed included metaphysics, the beauty of nature (as expressed in "A Nocturnal Reverie"), and the value of friendship (as in "The Petition for an Absolute Retreat").